 I‘ll make it short: I recommend picking up a Jupiter-4 and modifying it with MIDI or CV/Gate.
 It’s worth it!
 Admittedly, the Jupiter can sound terrible, but it shouldn’t take too long to learn how to program it (the Jupiter-4 is no complicating machine).
 And while all other synths in your setup already sound “fat”, you’re wise and switch the Jupiter-4 to PolyMode to get those meaty, simple, but “human” tone colours.
 Soon you’ll be quite happy with this great synthesizer.
 And you’ll never let it go!

 In the public mind, the Jupiter-4 is no classic analog synth.
 It’s just an anlog polysynth that looks a little stupid.
 But I think it is one of the most intriguing music instruments Roland ever made.
-The Jupiter-4 offers a sound character in its own, a sound that many over-the-top-instruments will never reach!
+The Jupiter-4 offers a unique sound …

 Polyphonic Analog Synthesizer